kyma-project/serverless/docs/user/00-20-configure-serverless.md

       functionBuildMaxSimultaneousJobs: 5
 ```

-## Configure the healthz liveness timeout
+## Configure the healthz Liveness Timeout

 By default, the Function is considered unhealthy if the liveness health check endpoint does not respond within 10 seconds.